JeremyTCD/DevOps.ContDeployer/ReadMe.md

 Provides a user facing interface.
 Converts user input into instances of options Types from PipelinesCE.Core.
 Uses ProjectHost to run
 PipelinesCE.ConfigHost with serialized options instances as arguments.
 #### PipelinesCE.ConfigHost
-Referenced by config projects, PipelinesCE.ConfigHost contains a main method that ProjectHost locates and calls.
+Referenced by config projects, PipelinesCE.ConfigHost contains an entry method that ProjectHost locates and calls.
 Loads config project assemblies that reference PipelinesCE.Core.
 Intantiates instances of relevant types, sets up DI and finally runs Pipeline defined in config project.
 #### PipelinesCE.Plugin